AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 Circle, main, ship, star structs and files.
+Render loop of main function.
 Changing of textures in render loop.

 ## Section 2: Visibility & Shaders

 ### How have you fulfilled this requirement?

-Images appear on screen
+Images appear on screen.
+Explosion colour changes.
+White shader for stars.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 The ship, space, stars and death star.
 Shaders loaded in to explosion where it changes colour.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 main function. create explosion textures and load explosion key.
+Shader1 shader2 shader3 glsl files.
+Uniform ourcolour is used to give the explosion a glowing effect.

 ## Section 3: Creation and Use of 2D Shapes